Rayyaan-Mustafa/Activate_Productivity_Manager/README.md

     CSS - used to customize website
     JS - used to add interactivty to website
     Chart.js - used for visualization
-    SQL database to store user data
+    localStorage to store user data
-    Auth0 for user authentication

 ---